Renegade Plastics

 Recyclable

 The Renegade Tarp is designed to be recycled at the end of its useful life.
 Our goal is to keep more tarps from piling up in landfills.
 We found a new manufacturing method that maintains durability and strength, but uses materials that are accepted by over 60% of U.S. plastic recycling facilities.
-Our extra-strength grommets are made from our recycled scrap fabric (that’s cool, right?) and the storage bags are also made from the same recyclable material as the tarps.
-The entire tarp and storage bag unit is recyclable.
-Whenever it’s time to replace it, just send it back to Renegade by scanning the QR code on the tarp packaging for a free shipping label and we’ll take care of the rest.
+Our extra-strength grommets are made from our recycled scrap fabric (that’s cool, right?).
+The entire tarp is can be recycled with Renegade.
+Whenever it’s time to replace it, just visit https://renegadeplastics.com/recycling/tarps/ to send it back to Renegade for recycling.

-*While our tarps and storage bags are made from polypropylene, which is accepted by more than 60% of U.S. recyclers, most recyclers have never seen polypropylene used in this way.
+*While our tarps are made from polypropylene, which is accepted by more than 60% of U.S. recyclers, most recyclers have never seen polypropylene used in this way.
 Therefore, we currently recommend that customers return their tarps to Renegade for recycling.

 Free of PFAS, BPA, PVC and Fewer Plastic Shreds Too